 Check with your local gyms or fitness centers to learn more about pay rates and any part-time openings.

 “When I want to make money, I turn on the app,” my Lyft driver explained on a recent trip.
-Though ridesharing demand has been cratered by COVID-19, I expect a slow return to normal.

 As a passenger, the convenience factor is tough to beat, and this is a simple, flexible part-time side hustle for drivers.